deeppowers/deeppowers/docs/userguide.md

     *   **A:** Start with `OptimizationLevel.High` for best performance.
 If model loading time is a concern, you can try `OptimizationLevel.Medium` or `Low`. `OptimizationLevel.None` disables optimizations and is mainly for debugging.
 *   **Q: How do I enable quantization?**
     *   **A:** Set the `quantization_type` configuration option to your desired quantization type (e.g., `QuantizationType.INT8`).
 Ensure your model is compatible with quantization or perform quantization-aware training.
-*   **(… Add more FAQs based on potential user inquiries …)**

-**12. Contributing (If Open Source)**
+**12. Contributing

-**(If your project is open source, include a section on how to contribute.)**

-We welcome contributions to the LLM Inference Engine!
+We welcome contributions to the DeepPowers LLM Inference Engine!
 Please refer to the `CONTRIBUTING.md` file in the repository for guidelines on contributing code, bug reports, feature requests, and documentation improvements.

 **13. License**

-This LLM Inference Engine is released under the [Your License Name] License.
+This LLM Inference Engine is released under the Apache License 2.0.
 See the `LICENSE` file in the repository for the full license text.

----

-This user manual provides a comprehensive guide to using your LLM Inference Engine.
-Remember to replace the placeholder information with the actual details of your engine, API names, configuration options, and examples.
-Continuously update this manual as you add new features and improve the engine.
-Good documentation is crucial for user adoption and success!